elmeriniemela/bachelor/docs/README.md

-## Replication study of for my bachelors degree
+## Replication study for my bachelors degree

 [When Is a Liability Not a Liability?
 Textual Analysis, Dictionaries, and 10‐Ks](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1540-6261.2010.01625.x "When Is a Liability Not a Liability?
 Textual Analysis, Dictionaries, and 10‐Ks")